 To get the EQ100 driver, click the green download button above.
 After you complete your download, move on to Step 2.

 If the driver listed is not the right version or operating system, search our driver archive for the correct version.
-Enter EQ100 into the search box above and then submit.
+Enter Viglen EQ100 into the search box above and then submit.
 In the results, choose the best match for your PC and operating system.

 Tech Tip: Driver downloads and updates come in a variety of file formats with different file extensions.
 For example, you may have downloaded an EXE, INF, ZIP, or SYS file.
 Each file type has a slighty different installation procedure to follow.